pnkraemer/code-numerically-robust-fixedpoint-smoother/README.md

 and access all code via `fpx.*` ("fpx" stands for "fixed-point smoothing in JAX").
 Consult the test file in `tests/test_fpx.py` for examples.

+You may also run `mkdocs serve` to get a list of all types and functions.

 ## Working with the source

 After following the installation instructions above, the test-dependencies are installed.